Handwritten letter from European immigrants in Chicago (1855)

 Illinois, North America

 When I discovered this letter, something about it touched me.
-It was not written by - or for - a great historical personality but that is one of the beauties of autograph documents: exciting content, or one that teaches us something new, created by an anonymous citizen, can be more impactful - and even more interesting to a historical point of view - than a letter from the French Emperor Napoleon commenting on a common fact that we already know.
-This letter makes us feel "in the shoes" of European immigrants who dreamed of making a fortune in America.
-And the wonderful image that welcomes us stimulates our imagination even more.
+It was not written by - or to - a great historical figure, but that is one of the beauties of autograph documents: exciting content, or content that teaches us something new, created by an anonymous citizen, can be more impactful - and even more interesting from a historical point of view - than a letter from the French Emperor Napoleon commenting on a common fact that we already know.
+This letter makes us feel "in the shoes" of the European immigrants who dreamed of making their fortune in America.
+And the wonderful image that greets us stimulates our imagination even more.